IN2-Moist/2Take1-Moist-Script/README.md

 #### Online Protection

+#### Black list
+	`Reload blacklist
+	`Enable blacklist
+	`Mark As Modder
+	`Kick
+	`Manually add scid
+	`Remove blacklist (list of players on the list)`

+##### Modder Protex Detect
+`Custom SEP
+`Netevent Hook
+`Weather Timer
+`Logging Shit
+`Log in Game Chat
+`Log Netevents to File
+`Block Logged Script Events
+`Hook Script Events & Log to File

-##### Orbital Room Block
+#### Orbital Room Block

 - Teleport to block location?

-`Teleport`s you directly in front of the orbital entrance you need to be inside your facility otherwise game kicks you out of the interior`
+(Teleport's you directly in front of the orbital entrance you need to be inside your facility otherwise game kicks you out of the interior)

+- New Orbital Block

+(Puts a New Moving Wall Across the Wall the Orbital Door is located in)

 - Block Orbital Entrance with Wall